aws-samples/amazon-sagemaker-secure-mlops/README.md

 ### IAM execution roles
 The following IAM execution roles will be provisioned in the development account:
   + `SageMakerDetectiveControlExecutionRole`: for Lambda function to implement responsive/detective security controls
-  + `SCLaunchRole`: for AWS Service Catalog to deploy a new SageMaker Studio domain
+  + `SCLaunchRole`: for AWS Service Catalog to deploy a new Studio domain
   + `SageMakerExecutionRole`: execution role for the SageMaker workloads and Studio
-  + `SageMakerPipelineExecutionRole`: execution role for SageMaker pipelines
+  + `SageMakerPipelineExecutionRole`: execution role for SageMaker Pipelines
   + `SageMakerModelExecutionRole`: execution role for SageMaker model endpoint, will be created in each of dev, stating and production accounts
   + `SCProjectLaunchRole`: for AWS Service Catalog to deploy project-specific products (such as SageMaker Notebooks)
   + `AmazonSageMakerServiceCatalogProductsUseRole`: for SageMaker CI/CD execution (CodeBuild and CodePipeline)